PavelLaptev/figma-plugin-react-boilerplate/README.md

 ## ❗ Important

 - run `yarn build` or `npm run build` before publishing the plugin to Figma.
 This will optimize the code and remove unnecessary files.
-- You'll need to restart plugin in Figma in order to see the changes.
+- You'll need to restart plugin in Figma in order to see the changes during development.
-- Do not forget to replace the name and id of the plugin in the `manifest.json` file.
+- Do not forget to replace the name and id of the plugin in the `manifest.json` file before publication.

 ---

 ## 📣 Feedback

 If you have any feedback, please reach out to me here in issues, or on [Twitter](https://twitter.com/PaveILaptev).